What’s The Ideal Crate Size For My Growing Puppy?

 Creating Positive Associations

 Make the crate a positive and comfortable place for your puppy.
-Add soft bedding, toys, and treats inside to create a cozy and inviting environment.
+Add soft bedding, , and treats inside to create a cozy and inviting environment.
 This will help your puppy feel more at ease and develop a positive association with the crate.

 Avoiding Confinement for Extended Periods